Space-bounded quantum state testing via space-efficient quantum singular value transformation: Space-efficient quantum singular value transformations

-Furthermore, the coefficient vector $\hat{\bfc}$ of $P_{d'}$ has a norm bounded by $\|\hat{\bfc}\|_1 \leq O(B)$. \end{theorem}
+Furthermore, the coefficient vector $\hat{\bfc}$ of $P_{d'}$ has a norm bounded by $\|\hat{\bfc}\|_1 \leq O(B\sqrt d)$. \end{theorem}

-The main ingredient, and the primary challenge, for demonstrating \Cref{thm:space-efficient-smooth-funcs} is to construct a low-weight approximation using Fourier series, as shown in Lemma 37 of~\cite{vAGGdW17}, which requires computing the powers of sub-stochastic matrices in bounded space (\Cref{lemma:substochastic-matrix-powering}).
+The main ingredient, and the primary challenge, for demonstrating \Cref{thm:space-efficient-smooth-funcs} is to construct a low-weight approximation using Fourier series, as shown in~\cite[Lemma 37]{vAGGdW17}, which requires computing the powers of sub-stochastic matrices in bounded space (\Cref{lemma:substochastic-matrix-powering}).

 \begin{lemma}[Space-efficient low-weight approximation by Fourier series] Let $0 < \delta,\epsilon < 1$ and $f\colon\bbR \rightarrow \bbR$ be a real-valued function such that $|f(x)-\sum_{k=0}^K a_k x^k| \leq \epsilon/4$ for all $x \in \calI_{\delta}$, the interval $\calI_{\delta}\coloneqq[-1+\delta,1-\delta]$ and $\|\bfa\|_1 \leq O(\max\{\epsilon^{-1},\delta^{-1}\})$.
-Then there is a coefficient vector $\bfc\in \bbC^{2M+1}$ such that \begin{itemize} \item For even functions, $\left| f(x) - \sum_{m=-M}^M c^{(\even)}_m \!\cos(\pi x m) \right| \leq \epsilon$ for any $x \in \calI_{\delta}$; \item For odd functions, $\left| f(x) - \sum_{m=-M}^M c^{(\odd)}_m \!\sin\!\left(\pi x \!\left(m\!+\!\frac{1}{2}\right) \right) \right| \leq \epsilon$ for any $x \in \calI_{\delta}$; \item Otherwise, $\Big| f(x) \!-\!\sum_{m=-M}^M \big(c^{(\even)}_m \!\cos(\pi x m) \!+\! c^{(\odd)}_m \!\sin\!\left(\pi x \!\left(m\!+\!\frac{1}{2}\right) \right)\big) \Big| \!\leq\! \epsilon$ for any $x \in \calI_{\delta}$. \end{itemize} Here $M\coloneqq\max\left(2\lceil \delta^{-1} \ln(4\|a\|_1\epsilon^{-1}) \rceil,0\right)$ and $\|\bfc\|_1 \leq \|\bfa\|_1$.
+Then there is a coefficient vector $\bfc\in \bbC^{2M+1}$ such that \begin{itemize} \item For even functions, $\left| f(x) - \sum_{m=-M}^M c^{(\even)}_m \!\cos(\pi x m) \right| \leq \epsilon$ for any $x \in \calI_{\delta}$; \item For odd functions, $\left| f(x) - \sum_{m=-M}^M c^{(\odd)}_m \!\sin\!\left(\pi x \!\left(m\!+\!\frac{1}{2}\right) \right) \right| \leq \epsilon$ for any $x \in \calI_{\delta}$; \item Otherwise, $\Big| f(x) - \sum_{m=-M}^M \big(c^{(\even)}_m \!\cos(\pi x m) \!+\! c^{(\odd)}_m \!\sin\!\left(\pi x \!\left(m\!+\!\frac{1}{2}\right) \right)\big) \Big| \leq \epsilon$ for any $x \in \calI_{\delta}$. \end{itemize} Here $M\coloneqq\max\left(2\lceil \delta^{-1} \ln(4\|a\|_1\epsilon^{-1}) \rceil,0\right)$ and $\|\bfc\|_1 \leq \|\bfa\|_1$.
 Moreover, the coefficient vector $\bfc$ can be computed in bounded-error randomized time $\tilde{O}(\delta^{-5}\epsilon^{-2})$ and space $ O(\log(\delta^{-4}\epsilon^{-1}))$. \end{lemma}

 \begin{proof} We begin by noticing that the truncation error of $\sum_{k=0}^K a_k x^k$, as shown in~\cite[Theorem A.4]{SM03}, is $(1-\delta)^{k+1} \leq e^{-\delta(k+1)} \leq \epsilon$, implying that $K \geq \Omega(\delta^{-1} \ln{\epsilon^{-1}})$.
 Without loss of generality, we can assume that $\|\bfa\|_1 \geq \epsilon/2$.\footnote{This is because if $\|\bfa\|_1 < \epsilon/2$, then $\|f\|_{\calI_{\delta}} \leq \|f(x)-\sum_{k=0}^K a_k x^k\|_{\calI_{\delta}} + \|\sum_{k=0}^K a_k x^k \|_{\calI_{\delta}} \leq \epsilon/4+\|\bfa\|_1 < \epsilon$, implying that $M=0$ and $\bfc=0$.}